varnishcache/varnish-cache/doc/sphinx/reference/vtla.rst

 VEV
     Varnish EVent -- library functions to implement a simple event-dispatcher.

+VEXT
+    Varnish Extension -- Shared library loaded into the child process.

 VGB
     Varnish Governing Board -- May or may not exist.
     If you need to ask, you are not on it.